denodrivers/postgres/README.md

   - https://docs.docker.com/get-docker/
   - https://docs.docker.com/compose/install/

-- You must have `deno` installed in your machine.
-The current version is tested under Deno `1.7.1`.
-Future versions may have a different behavior
+- You don't need `deno` installed in your machine to run the tests, since it will be installed in the Docker container when you build it.
+However you will need it in order to run the linter and formatter locally
   - https://deno.land/
   - `deno upgrade --version 1.7.1`
   - `dvm install 1.7.1 && dvm use 1.7.1`